tnaganawa/tungstenfabric-docs/TungstenFabricPrimer.md

 ```

 One point to be taken cared of is that it is a fairly strict requirement to use supported kernel version, since Tungsten Fabric uses its own kernel module (vrouter.ko) for it's data plane.
-I tried CentOS7.5, 7.6, Ubuntu Xenial and noticed it works well (for Ubuntu Bionic, some modification is needed), but if it is the first time to try, I will recommend that specific AMI id, since debuging what's not working is not an easy task.
+I tried CentOS7.5-7.9, Ubuntu Xenial and Bionic and noticed it works well, but if it is the first time to try, I will recommend that specific AMI id, since debuging what's not working is not an easy task.

 If all the playbooks worked well, you can firstly type,